ziqiguo/CS205-ImageStitching/surf_openacc/README.md

 Run:
 ``sh sample_test.sh``
+The test shell script will run our simple test through our simplest image stitching option, pop up the live view of stitched image.
+Pressing ``Esc`` button will exit the live view and save the image to file 'stitched.jpg'.
-The test shell script will run our simple test through The imagemagick comparing tool inside should give an output of well under 150(indicating less than 150 pixels differs due to the randomness of the algorithm).
+Then the imagemagick comparing tool inside should give an output of well under 150(indicating less than 150 pixels differs due to the randomness of the algorithm).